-InPress Technologies is a company-in-residence at the Fogarty Institute for Innovation (FII,) in Mountain View CA. FII is a catalyst for medical device innovation and provides intellectual and physical resources to early-stage innovators whose ideas have significant technical merit and a high potential of improving the lives of people around the world.
+InPress Technologies was a company-in-residence at the Fogarty Institute for Innovation (FII) in Mountain View CA. FII is a catalyst for medical device innovation and provides intellectual and physical resources to early-stage innovators whose ideas have significant technical merit and a high potential of improving the lives of people around the world.
 In July 2014, InPress was the recipient of the Lefteroff Innovator Award, which directly funds projects for promising new innovators working on pre-screened medical ideas.
 The Lefteroff Fund was developed to recognize Tracy Lefteroff for his legacy of commitment and dedication to entrepreneurship, investment and innovation in the life sciences.

 InPress Technologies traces its history to Cal Poly (California Polytechnic State University) in San Luis Obispo, CA, where two biomedical engineers conceived our innovative approach to postpartum hemorrhage.
 Over the next couple of years, the team received extensive support from Innovation Quest, the San Luis Obispo HotHouse Accelerator, and the Cal Poly Small Business Development Center.
-The encouragement of these organizations helped the founders synthesize their idea further, conduct initial analyses, and outline a path to bring the product to market.
+The encouragement of these organizations helped the founders synthesize their idea further, conduct initial analyses, and outline a path to bring our first product to market.

 Postpartum hemorrhage (PPH) is excessive bleeding in a mother after childbirth.
 PPH is the leading cause of perinatal maternal death around the world—it is estimated that one woman dies from PPH every four minutes.

 Clinically, 80% of the instances of PPH are caused by the failure of the uterus to contract after childbirth.
 This condition, known as uterine atony, leaves the blood vessels fully dilated and brings about unobstructed bleeding.